 My Story | Joan Nowak

-Fresh out of training with Mobil, I was assigned to a territory in New England to help local franchisees increase their sales and profits.
+Fresh out of training with Mobil Oil, I was assigned to a territory in New England to help local franchisees increase their sales and profits.
 It’s there that I met David, the owner of a gasoline and automotive repair business.
-His passion for people and knowledge of cars was obvious.
+His passion for people and knowledge of cars were obvious.
 But like many small businesses, his was not performing near potential.
 David was struggling.

 Working together, we started to make changes – little ones at first, then bigger as we went along.
 In less than six months, his sales had doubled and his net profit was now over six figures.
 The business was on its way.
 More important, David was now in control.
 It was then that I came to realize …